 Non-ablative laser skin remodeling is based on controlled induction of thermal injury of the collagen while preserving the epidermis.
 A temperature increase up to 70°C leads to subsequent collagen remodeling.

 The intraoral treatment with Er:YAG enables tissue heating to well-controlled temperature levels of between 45°C and 65°C in the upper layers of the dermis (around 500 µm deep), resulting in immediate shrinkage of the tissue, which can be as large as 30% of the tissue volume.

-The first step included the tightening of the cheeks, diminishing of the nasolabial fold and lifting of the labial commissure.
+The first step includes the tightening of the cheeks, diminishing of the nasolabial fold and lifting of the labial commissure.

-The second step involved a raising of the philtrum and cupid bow lip augmentation.
+The second step involves a raising of the philtrum and cupid bow lip augmentation.

 An additional third step could be done to achieve augmentation of the bottom lip volume.

-Six passes were delivered to the intraoral area using SMOOTH mode pulses.
-Each shot was delivered in one spot at a time with no overlapping.
+Six passes are delivered to the intraoral area using SMOOTH mode pulses.
+Each shot is delivered in one spot at a time with no overlapping.

 The treatment is non-invasive and no special patient preparation is needed.

 No anesthesia or cooling were applied before or after the treatment